digitalronin/prerequisites-gem/README.md

 * Environment variables "FOO" and "BAR" are set
 * Environment variable "BAZ" is set to the value "whatever"
 * Executables "grep", "git", and "kubectl" are in your $PATH
+* The shell commands execute successfully

+> NB: You should ensure that any commands you list in the `shell_commands` section have no side-effects.
+These are supposed to be pre-flight checks.

 ```
 config = {